Tyler Higgins: San Diego Padres (second stint)

 On March 7, 2022, Higgins signed a minor league contract to return to the San Diego Padres organization.
 In 24 games for the Triple–A El Paso Chihuahuas, he posted a 4.97 ERA with 24 strikeouts across 25 1/3 innings of work.
 Higgins was released by San Diego on July 12.

 High Point Rockers

 On August 4, 2022, Higgins signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In 15 relief appearances for the Rockers, he posted a strong 1.72 ERA with 19 strikeouts and 4 saves across 15 2/3 innings pitched.
 Higgins became a free agent after the season.

 Coaching career

+Philadelphia Phillies

 On February 5, 2024, Higgins was hired by the Philadelphia Phillies to serve as the pitching coach for their Triple–A affiliate, the Lehigh Valley IronPigs.
 On February 7, 2025, Higgins was named a pitching coach for Philadelphia's Single-A affiliate, the Clearwater Threshers.

+Tampa Bay Rays

+In 2026, Higgins was named as pitching coach of the Charleston RiverDogs the Single-A affiliate of the Tampa Bay Rays.